Video assistant referee

-The video assistant referee (VAR) is a match official in association football who reviews decisions made by the referee.
+The video assistant referee (VAR) is a match official in association football who assists the referee by reviewing decisions using video footage and providing advice to the referee based on those reviews.

-The assistant video assistant referee (AVAR) is a current or former referee appointed to assist the VAR in the video operation room.
-The responsibilities of the AVAR include watching the live action on the field while the VAR is undertaking a "check" or a "review", to keep a record of reviewable incidents, and to communicate the outcome of a review to broadcasters.
+The assistant video assistant referee (AVAR) is a match official appointed to assist the VAR in the video operation room and around the pitch.
+There are three AVARs (AVAR1, AVAR2, sometimes called the support video assistant referee, and AVAR3) who are assigned to different parts of the game that they are charged with reviewing and are in consistent communication with the VAR about possible situations that might warrant further review.
+The job of the AVAR1 is to watch the main camera and communicate some of the more obvious offenses within the game.
+The AVAR2 is located at the offside station and is responsible for assisting the VAR with offsides and reporting possible missed offside calls.
+The AVAR3 is responsible for monitoring the TV programs and assists in communication between the AVAR2 and the VAR since the AVAR2 is at the offside station.

+In addition to the VAR and the AVARs there are three replay operators who help the VAR and AVARs select the cameras with the best angle.

 Following extensive trialling in a number of major competitions, VAR was formally written into the Laws of the Game by the International Football Association Board (IFAB) on March 3, 2018.
 Operating under the philosophy of "minimal interference, maximum benefit", the VAR system seeks to provide a way for "clear and obvious errors" and "serious missed incidents" to be corrected.

 Procedure

 There are four categories of decisions that can be reviewed.